Prashant20nov2003/Portfolio-XD/src/content/aboutSnippets/experience-nappitive.md

 order: 1
 ---

-Built Cloud Native App using Napptive Cloud Platform.
+Built Cloud Native App using Flask deployed it on Napptive Cloud Platform.